Epilepsy

 declined

-• More than 6 months of the seizure:
+• More than 3 years since the diagnosis

 declined